acteng/netgen/README.md

 There are many ways to calculate routes.
 The simplest in many cases will be to calculate them with a routing engine.
 Let’s do that with interfaces to the OSRM routing engine in the first instance.
+Note: if you use the `od2net` approach, you can do the routing and network generation stage in a single step, see below for more on that.

 ## OSRM: basic